 If you like fun (who doesn’t?!), free walking tours with SeoulMate are perfect for you.

-Since the tour guides at SeoulMate were all good-natured and open-minded college students, it was easy for me to chat with them about my and their personal life as well.
-They happily told me stories of themselves, such as what major they were taking at university, what they wanted to do after graduation and why they wanted to work in that field.
 One guide told me how she’d met her boyfriend and explained to me the dating culture in Korea.
-We also laughed our heads off as another guide told us about his funny incidents when he first came to Seoul.
+We then laughed our heads off as another guide told us about his funny incidents when he first moved to Seoul.
 It was lots of FUN!

 Seoul Free Walking Tour with SeoulMate